avipaul6/RoutePrice/README.md

 #date format
 It is important to note that the date format for live pricing must be in `YYYY-MM-DD` format to work.
 Else you will get an error

+#output
+At present the output is in output folder.
+The location of the folder may change in the future.

 #to do
 1. Enable running code from start.py
 2. Convert json to csv file for selected value